vladdeSV/rfc-css/content/landing.md

 <h2 style="--rfc-heading-spacing: 2ch;">My Special Heading</h2>
 ```

-<h3 data-rfc-heading=counter id=headings style="--rfc-heading-spacing: 2ch;">Headings</h3>
+<h3 data-rfc-heading=counter id=headings>Headings</h3>

 Auto numbering of headings can be enabled by applying the attribute `data-rfc-heading=counter` to any of the headings' parents, or the heading itself.

+This is not enabled by default, because I would not use them that way.
+However, this article has auto numbering enabled.

-Any headings with the attribute `data-rfc-heading=plain` will be both un-numbered and not bolded, as well as not count towards the heading numbers.
+Any headings with the attribute `data-rfc-heading=plain` will be both un-numbered and not bolded, as well as not count towards the heading numbering.

 ```
 <h2 data-rfc-heading=plain id=introduction>Introduction</h2>